 Abstract

-Media frames our understanding and creating powerful forces at the individual and societal level during all critical incidents.
-Media also can negatively affect the mental health of its readers after any tragic events.
-So media has potentially a proactive role in shaping the mass population's actions and thereby influences policy actions.
-Especially, printing media considered a key factor in taking the information to the mass.
-However, in this ICT era, people are reluctant to carry hard copies of newspapers rather than fond of e-newspapers.
-In present days, whole papers, especially opinions sections, are overwhelmed with the concerns of the pandemic caused by novel Coronavirus, named COVID-19.
-After China and Japan, different countries in Asia started their fights against the COVID-19 outbreak at a different time from January to March.
-All affected countries came forward to manage the pandemic in their way following lessons learned from China and Japan.
-Media in every form of affected countries highlight their concern to present news, perceptions, and opinions related to the COVID-19 outbreak.
-Since opinions or editorials are the key section of e-newspapers that reflect experts' perceptions and thoughts, this study aims to examine the experts' views of e-newspapers of five different countries in Asia, concerning China and Japan.
-Considering the diversity in socio-economic and geopolitical settings, five states viz.
-South Korea, Singapore, Iran, India, and Bangladesh, having one leading English e-newspaper of each country, are selected.
-This paper explores how experts' perceptions in studied countries present different aspects of life.
-Also, which newspaper has emphasized which aspect of life and in which period of the outbreak.
-By intensive text mining in each selected e-newspaper, it found that the experts' opinions addressed diversified issues regarding COVID-19.
-These different issues grouped into eight aspects that are Health and Drug, Preparedness, Social welfare and Humanity, Economy, Governance, Politics, Environment and Wildlife, Innovation, and Technology.
-This study pioneers to present a similar picture of experts' concerns in five different newspapers in Asian countries from January to March in shaping health crises and thus contributing to policy actions.
+During all critical incidents, the media frame our understanding and create powerful forces at the individual and societal levels.
+The mental health of readers and viewers can also be affected by the media after tragic events.
+Potentially, the media have a proactive role in shaping the actions of the mass population and thereby influencing policy actions.
+The print media especially are considered a key avenue for taking information to the masses.
+However, in this information and communications technology (ICT) era, people are increasingly reluctant to carry hard-copy newspapers, instead preferring e-newspapers.
+At the present time, entire newspapers, and especially opinion sections, are deluged by concerns about the pandemic caused by the novel coronavirus, COVID-19.
+After China and Japan first encountered COVID-19, other Asian countries began their COVID-19 fight at different times between January and March 2020.
+All affected countries sought to manage the pandemic in their own way, following lessons learned from China and Japan.
+Every form of the media in affected countries highlighted concerns as they presented news, perceptions, and opinions related to the pandemic.
+As opinion sections and editorials are the key sections of e-newspapers to reflect experts’ perceptions and thoughts, this study aims to examine experts’ views in the e-newspapers of five different countries in Asia, in relation to China and Japan.
+Considering the diversity of socio-economic and geopolitical settings, five countries – South Korea, Singapore, Iran, India, and Bangladesh – are selected, with each represented by one leading English e-newspaper.
+This study explores how experts’ perceptions in the studied countries present different aspects of life.
+It also examines which e-newspaper emphasized which aspect of life and in which period of the outbreak.
+By intensive text mining in each selected e-newspaper, the study found that experts’ opinions addressed diverse issues with regard to COVID-19.
+These issues are grouped into the following eight aspects: health and drugs; preparedness and awareness; social welfare and humanity; the economy; governance and institutions; politics; the environment and wildlife; and innovation and technology.
+This pioneering study presents a similar picture of experts’ concerns in five different e-newspapers in Asian countries from January to March 2020 and their roles in shaping responses to health crises, thus contributing to policy actions.

 Introduction